w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to teach the learning outcomes:

 * Reflect on standard keyboard conventions.
 For example, use of the tab to move through interactive controls, use of the arrow keys to move through list items, and use of the Enter key to select an item.
 Explain that these need to be preserved as much as possible when designing custom functionality, and custom keyboard interaction should be defined when these standard conventions are not enough to achieve the goals of the user interface.
 Explain that defining keyboard interactions is a designers' responsibility, whereas implementing such interaction is a responsibility shared with the developer.
 * Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys are used by browsers and assistive technologies to provide built-in functionality.
-Explain that these keystrokes should be avoided wherever possible.
+Explain that these keystrokes should be avoided when possible.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

 * Practical &mdash; Present students with a user interface that can be interacted only with the mouse and ask them to define keyboard interaction patterns.
-Assess how students understand the need for alternatives to mouse input and how they use standard keyboard interactions wherever possible.
+Assess how students understand the need for alternatives to mouse input and how they use standard keyboard interactions when possible.

 {% include excol.html type="end" %}